larromba/EasyLife/README.md

 * Done - finishes an item
 * Later - if the item is non-recurring, the date is deleted.
 If the item is recurring, it's rescheduled to the next date
 * Split (recurring items only) - Recurring items can be split in two.
 The original original item is rescheduled to the next date, and an independent copy is kept in the current section.
 This allows you to reschedule a recurring item without affecting the original recurring date.
+* In 'Focus Mode', only 'Done' will be displayed.

 General:
 * Items can block the progress of other items.
 Blocking items must be done before blocked items.
 Their blocking status is represented by: